 The YMCA of Black Hawk County is a tobacco-free and nicotine-free organization.
-Tobacco, nicotine, electronic cigarettes, and vaping are prohibited inside of the Early Learning Center and on the grounds of the YMCA as well as in any vehicle used to transport children.
+Tobacco, nicotine, electronic cigarettes, and vaping are prohibited inside and on the grounds of the YMCA as well as in any vehicle used to transport children.
 Staff are prohibited from wearing clothing that smells of smoke when working.